Finding ways to make your water taste better

 Hozalski is accomplished in solving this kind of problem.
 The City of Saint Paul was getting a lot of complaints about the taste and smell of its water.
 St. Paul Regional Water Services spent considerable time dealing with those complaints.
 The water was safe, but the earthy-musty smell and taste (think dirt or soil) were still negatively impacting the experience for St. Paul residents.

 Hozalski and his team pilot tested several treatment options including ozone and granular activated carbon filters.
 Hozalski recommended that St. Paul install granular activated carbon filters to capture the compound geosmin, which was causing unpleasant odors and tastes.
 After implementing the GAC filters, the number of complaints dropped instantly and dramatically.
 The graph shows the number of complaints related to water taste and smell in St. Paul by year.
-Numbers fell after the implementation of granular activated carbon filters (shown by vertical line).
+Numbers fell after the implementation of granular activated carbon filters.

 Minneapolis hopes that Hozalski can bring similar relief related to the water quality complaints they receive.